didadiuouo/URAN/README.md

 Contributions are welcome!
 Please submit a pull request or open an issue for suggestions or bug reports.

-If you find our research if usefull, please site as follows:
+If you find our research is usefull, please site as follows:

    @article{liu2025prediction,
      title={Prediction of breast cancer HER2 status changes based on ultrasound radiomics attention network},